KXPT: Classic rock (2005–present)

 In 2005, it moved to a Classic Rock format.
 In 2007 KXPT became the only classic rock station in the Las Vegas Metro as KKLZ changed to a classic hits format.

 Current DJs on the station include "Foxx & Mackenzie" (Chris Foxx and Steph Mackenzie), Lark Williams (formerly of KOMP), and Lorrin Bond.
 KXPT is unusual for a classic rock station, in that all of its weekday shows are either hosted or co-hosted by women.
 Mike Culotta, formerly of KOMP, was a DJ on the station until his death in December 2010 (though he didn't appear on the air in the months prior to his passing).

 The signal was once rebroadcast on a translator at 99.3 MHz in Henderson with the call sign K257BU; this translator then moved to 98.9 MHz and now broadcasts the sports radio format of 1340 KKGK.

 HD Radio

-On March 17, 2025, KXPT launched a classic country format on its HD2 subchannel, branded as "94.7 Hank FM", simulcast on translator K234BS 94.7 FM Las Vegas.
+On March 17, 2025, KXPT launched a classic country format on its HD2 subchannel, branded as "98.9 Hank FM", simulcast on translator K255CT 98.9 FM Henderson.